Data linkage algebra, data linkage dynamics, and priority rewriting: Thread Algebra and Data Linkage Dynamics Combined

 \section{Thread Algebra and Data Linkage Dynamics Combined}

-The state changes and replies that result from performing the actions of data linkage dynamics can be achieved by means of services.
-In this section, we explain how basic thread algebra can be combined with data linkage dynamics by means of the use mechanism such that the whole can be used for studying issues concerning the use of dynamic data structures in programming.
+The state changes and replies that result from performing the basic actions of data linkage dynamics can be achieved by means of services.
+In this section, we explain how basic thread algebra can be combined with data linkage dynamics by means of services and use operators such that the whole can be used for studying issues concerning the use of dynamic data structures in programming.